BCYounker/YOLOv5_inference_python_cpp/readme.md

-# Medtronic Tech Challenge finished by Bo-Chen
+# One Tech Challenge finished by Bo-Chen

 ## Introduction